 The next step is to develop a plan that will prevent you from getting a creative block to prevent you from practicing different painting techniques.

-After about a month of painting the same subject, you might become bored, which will prevent you from working on different painting strokes and working with different colors.
+After about a month of painting the same subject, you might become bored, preventing you from working on different painting strokes and with different colors.

 You need something that will spark your creativity to keep you going so you don’t sit there asking what should I draw and paint.

-To help you stay motivated, we have come up with a large variety of painting prompts you can choose from.
+To help you stay motivated, we have come up with various painting prompts you can choose from.
 For more ideas, visit 50 Painting Ideas That Will Inspire You To Paint.

 When scrolling down the list, decide on a subject that will be fun to paint or challenge yourself with a more complicated painting prompt.